b4youleap/askme/README.md

 # Askme

+This project follows the tutorial in the angular cookbook (not sure where this went, it was still on angular.io around v1.1.3) but instead of using the heroes example I used technology standards - thinking this might be a quick way to track technology products through the technology lifecycle.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.
 **Note**
-Updated to @angular/cli version 1.1.3
+- Updated to @angular/cli version 1.1.3

-This follows the tutorial in the angular cookbook and instead of heroes I used technology standards.
+- Updated to @angular/cli version 1.7.3 on March 31, 2018

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.